Pflueger Supreme XT Spinning Reel Review

 - Port holes in spool can attract dirt and grime,

 The Pflueger Supreme XT fits in between the Pflueger Supreme which is not as lightweight a reel but runs about 2/3rds the price and the Pflueger Patriarch which is an even lighter weight and better quality reel that weighs a tad less and features some superior components like a titanium main shaft.
 Read the full Pflueger Patriarch spinning reel review HERE.

-If you are looking for something a bit less expensive, then I would recommend that you check out the Penn Battle II which is still a quality reel but can be had for about $50 less than the Pflueger Supreme XT.
-Read the full review of the Penn Battle II HERE.
+If you are looking for something a bit less expensive, then I would recommend that you check out the Daiwa Fuego LT which is a quality reel with superior drag and very similar weight.
+The Daiwa Fuego LT can be had for about $50 less than the Pflueger Supreme XT.
+Read the full review of the Daiwa Fuego LT HERE.

 For a reel that is a step up from the Dawa Fuego LT and the Pflueger Supreme XT, I would recommend taking a look at the Shimano Stradic FK, which is a high-quality reel that still does not cost a fortune.